 As it turns out, Wise relates that he was personally informed that a former Monsanto Company official was one of the authors of the policy.
 Since Monsanto controls half the commercial corn seed market in Malawi, his belief is that the company would stand to benefit from the policy as it could significantly expand its market.

-Wise argues that small-scale farmers have the potential to harness their own knowledge, skills and resources: “Everywhere I went, small farmers are doing a lot that works and that with very minimal support could be scaled up to be really productive.
+“When it came to food security and climate change, adaptation and getting people out of poverty, I saw policymakers all over the world ignoring the low-cost solutions all around them offered by their very own small-scale farmers.”
+Yet Wise argues that small-scale farmers have the potential to harness their own knowledge, skills and resources: “Everywhere I went, small farmers are doing a lot that works and that with very minimal support could be scaled up to be really productive.
 That could be a real engine for food production, for employment, for all kinds of things that are being squandered right now.”
+Wise produces stats indicating that most of the world is fed by hundreds of millions of small-scale farmers.
+These are people with simple tools and few resources, but people who are knowledgeable about what to grow and how.
+He believes that potentially, it’s these farmers who could lead the way as the world warms and population increases.

 Interested in reading the full interview?